chaserockwell/switchr/README.md

 const switchr = require('switchr').default; /* require */
 ```

-- Switchr can be initialized with either an object (recommended) or array for ultimate flexibility:
+- Switchr can be initialized with either an object or array for ultimate flexibility:

 ```javascript
 // Object